An object that manages the content for a rectangular area on the screen.

 For detailed information about how to use the

 UIView class, see View Programming Guide for iOS.

 Creating a View

-add method places the specified view on top of other siblings.
-You can specify the relative z-order of a subview by adding it using the
+add method places the new view on top of all other siblings.
+You can specify the relative z-order of subview by adding it using the

 insert methods.
 You can also exchange the position of already added subviews using the